 - 1/2 cup of diced celery

-- 1 (28-ounce) can of crushed San Marzano tomatoes
+- 1-28-ounce can of organic crushed San Marzano tomatoes

 - 4 cups good-quality vegetable stock